Beyond Membership: Limitations of Add/Remove Adjacency in Differential Privacy: Use of Group Privacy to Approximate Substitute Adjacency Yields Suboptimal Upper Bounds

 From \Cref{eq:group_privacy}, it follows that \begin{theorem}[\citet{DBLP:journals/fttcs/DworkR14}] Any algorithm $\mathcal{M}$ which satisfies ($\varepsilon_{AR},\delta_{AR}, \sim_{AR}$)-DP is ($\varepsilon_{S},\delta_{S}, \sim_{S}$)-DP with $\varepsilon_S = 2\varepsilon_{AR}$ and $\delta_S = (1 + e^{\varepsilon_{AR}})\delta_{AR}$. \end{theorem}

 \Cref{th:ar_to_s} yields an upper bound for substitute DP derived from add/remove DP which is agnostic of the underlying algorithm.
 For certain algorithms (such as the Poisson-subsampled DP-SGD used in this paper), which can be characterized by privacy loss random variables (PRVs) and their corresponding privacy loss distribution (PLD)~\citep{DBLP:journals/corr/DworkR16, DBLP:conf/ccs/pld2018, DBLP:conf/aistats/KoskelaJH20}, numerical accountants can derive the privacy curve directly.
 This approach is recommended over using general, algorithm-agnostic upper bounds, as it provides significantly tighter privacy guarantees.
+Moreover, \Cref{th:ar_to_s} assumes scaled $\delta$; with fixed $\delta$, $\varepsilon_S$ may exceed $\varepsilon_{AR}$ (as shown in \Cref{fig:sr_vs_ar}, \Cref{sec:eps_ar_vs_s})